23 Questions & Answers About Steroids

 - 23 23.
 Can Steroids Make You Infertile?

 Yes, anabolic steroids are bad for you in the sense that cardiovascular side effects are certain, at least to some degree, no matter what compound you are taking.

 This is due to all steroids being forms of exogenous testosterone and thus having a negative effect on high-density lipoprotein (HDL) and low-density lipoprotein (LDL) cholesterol.

-Other side effects (unrelated to the heart), are also likely, including:
+We have found other side effects (unrelated to the heart), also to be common, including: